-The set of three lines in each corner allow you to drag the control bar up and down, so you can annotate anywhere on the page.
-Tap Cancel or Done to discard or save your changes, or tap 'previous page' or 'next page' to save your work and continue annotating on a nearby page.
+The set of three lines in each corner allow you to drag the control bar up and down so you can annotate anywhere on the page.
+Tap the \times or check mark button to discard or save your changes, or tap the arrow buttons to save and continue annotating on a nearby page.